tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## removeTags
-Remove tags from the chat.
+Removes tags from the chat.
 This function takes in two values: tags and callback.
 This is of the array data type.
 The content of the tags should be of the string data type.